-Here we propose the general construction for the averaging of operators (\ref{operat1}) in Whitham's method which is the generalization of the Dubrovin-Novikov procedure for the case of the presence of non-local terms in the bracket.
-Our procedure does not require the local bi-Hamiltonian structure and can be used in the general situation.
-Like as in the procedure of Dubrovin and Novikov we require here the existence of the sufficient number of commuting local integrals generating the local flows according to (\ref{operat1}) and we also impose the conditions of "regularity" of the full family of $m$-phase solutions as in the local case (see ~\cite{engam}).
+Here we propose a general construction for the averaging of operators (\ref{operat1}) in the Whitham's method which gives a generalization of the Dubrovin-Novikov procedure for the case of presence of non-local terms in the bracket.
+Our procedure does not require a local bi-Hamiltonian structure and can be used in the general situation.
+Like in the procedure of Dubrovin and Novikov, we require here the existence of a sufficient number of commuting local integrals, generating local flows according to (\ref{operat1}), and we also impose some conditions of ``regularity'' of the full family of $m$-phase solutions as in the local case (see \cite{engam}).